emory-qtm/capstone-arc-eviction/README.md

 ## Installation

-To begin, first install R and then install RStudio on your computer
+To begin, first install R and then install RStudio on your computer.
+Ensure that you installed the lastest version of <i>tidyverse, dplyr, and ggplot2</i>, on your computer.
+This project requires R 3.30+ and RStudio >= 2022.02.1+461.

 ### R
 1. Go to [The Comprehensive R Archive Network](https://cran.rstudio.com/)